Hurricanes are staying stronger even over land as oceans warm from climate change, study finds

 Including the new study, the broad picture that is emerging of how global warming is affecting hurricanes is a discomforting one for coastal and inland residents alike.

 Nature’s biggest, most intense storm systems are becoming more intense, dropping more rainfall, taking longer to wind down once they hit land, are forming in areas they didn’t used to and are making leaps in intensity that weren’t common just a few decades ago.
-There is also some evidence that they are moving more slowly than they used to, dilly dallying toward coastal areas.
+There is also some evidence that they are moving more slowly than they used to, dillydallying toward coastal areas.

 All of this translates into a more perilous existence for the increasing population along coastal areas and for people living a few hundred miles inland.